-We have implemented ENWRICH on top of the STARFISH3 simulator, which is further based on the Proteus parallel architecture simulator [BDCW91] that runs on a DEC-5000 workstation.
-Proteus is an execution-driven simulator that provides a generic framework with basic message-passing capabilities, inter-processor interrupts, thread operations, and shared memory.
+We have implemented ENWRICH on top of the STARFISH2 simulator, which is further based on the Proteus parallel architecture simulator [6].
+Proteus is an execution-driven simulator that provides a generic framework with basic message-passing capabilities, interprocessor interrupts, thread operations, and shared memory.
 Proteus runs as a single multithreaded process on a uniprocessor.
-Users can define multiple threads on the same processor that may be scheduled using a user-defined thread scheduler.